Directional testing for high-dimensional multivariate normal distributions: Background

 Higher-order improvements of likelihood inference for a vector parameter of interest are available.
-A first proposal is the Bartlett correction \citep{bartlett:1937,lawley1956}, which rescales the LRT statistic by its expectation under the null hypothesis, i.e.
+A first proposal is the Bartlett correction \citep{bartlett:1937,lawley1956}, which rescales the log-likelihood ratio statistic by its expectation under the null hypothesis, i.e.

-and has a $\chi^2_d$ asymptotic null distribution with relative error $O(n^{-2})$ (\citeauthor{davison:2003}, \citeyear{davison:2003}, Section 7.3; \citeauthor{mccullage:2018}, \citeyear{mccullage:2018}, Section 7.4).
-Since the exact expectation $E(W)$ is generally not available, \cite{lawley1956} gave an asymptotic expansion for $E(W)$ under $H_{\psi}$ with error of order $O(n^{-1})$.
-However, the accuracy of Bartlett correction can be lost when the expectation is substituted with such asymptotic expansion \citep{skovgaard:2001,sartori:2014}.
+and has a $\chi^2_d$ asymptotic null distribution with relative error of order $O(n^{-2})$ (\cite{davison:2003}, Section 7.3; \cite{mccullage:2018}, Section 7.4).
+Since the calculation of expectation $E(W)$ is generally not feasible, Lawley \cite{lawley1956} gave an asymptotic expansion for the exact expectation $E(W)$ under $H_{\psi}$ with error of order $O(n^{-1})$.
+However, the accuracy of Bartlett correction can be lost when the exact expectation is substituted with such asymptotic expansion \citep{skovgaard:2001,sartori:2014}.
 Increasing the computational cost, it is possible to replace analytical expansions by parametric bootstrap approximations \citep[][Section 2.7]{cordeiro:2014}.
+In the present framework, $E(W)$ can be computed exactly and the condition for validity of the $\chi^2_d$ approximation for the distribution of the Bartlett correction of $W$ is $ p =o(n^{2/3})$ \citep{He2020B}.
+The quantities needed for the Bartlett correction can be found in \cite{jiang:2013}.

 Starting from the extremely accurate $r^*$ statistic for inference on a scalar $\psi$ \citep{barndorff1986}, for a vector parameter of interest \cite{skovgaard:2001} proposed two modifications of $W$ designed to maintain high accuracy in the tails of the distribution: